-Operating Reserves - An operating reserve will be maintained in the General Fund, Community Center Fund and Sewer Fund in an amount equal to 25% of the current years expenditures, excluding transfers.
+Operating Reserves - An operating reserve will be maintained in the General Fund, Community Center Fund and Sewer Fund in an amount equal to 25% of the current years operating expenditures, excluding capital equipment and transfers.
 This reserve may be used to provide a temporary source of funds to offset unanticipated reductions in revenues or short term increase in expenditures.
 Revenue shortfalls or ongoing increases in operational expenses need to be addressed quickly in order to avoid negative impacts on the City's fiscal stability.
 Operating reserves also provide a source of funds to provide for adequate cash flow needs of the City.
 Operating reserves should be replaced as soon as possible after use.